pyenv/pyenv-pip-migrate/README.md

 pull` to download the latest changes.

-### Installing with Homebrew (for OS X users)
+### Installing with Homebrew (for macOS users)

-Mac OS X users can install pyenv-pip-migrate with the [Homebrew](http://brew.sh) package manager.
+macOS users can install pyenv-pip-migrate with the [Homebrew](http://brew.sh) package manager.
 This will give you access to the `pyenv-migrate` command.
 If you have pyenv installed, you will also be able to use the `pyenv migrate` command.